 Also, when diabetes in the individual is not well controlled it may lead to implant and joint loosening.

-According to a research study, conducted in patients with both controlled and uncontrolled diabetes with knee replacement surgery.
-It was found out that patients with well-controlled diabetes have better outcomes overall and were healthier after knee replacement surgery.
+According to a research study, conducted on patients with both controlled and uncontrolled diabetes with knee replacement surgery.
+It was found that patients with well-controlled diabetes have better outcomes overall and were healthier after knee replacement surgery.

 Type II diabetes is a result of obesity, a sedentary lifestyle, and an unhealthy diet.
 So, the best management factor is to work on these.